archzs/lamp-drpc/README.md

 ## Configuration

-A default configuration file is created upon starting Lamp, if one does not already exist. <br>
+A default configuration file is created under ~/.config/lamp-drpc upon starting Lamp, if one does not already exist. <br>

 <code>player_name</code>: Name of the intended music player's process.
 Used to find the player's PID at startup. <br>
 <code>player_check_delay</code>: Number of seconds to wait before finding player PID.
 Intended to allow time for music player to initialize. <br>